How to give a chicken a bath

 Giving a hen a bath isn’t as difficult as washing an unwilling dog or cat but it present its own challenges.
 Unlike four-legged pets, washing should be done 2-4 days before the fowl is to be exhibited to give the bird time to preen itself to bring its feathers back into perfect alignment.

-The demonstration you’ll see on the next couple of pages is from an open day held by the Ashburton Fanciers Society earlier this year.
-Canterbury Poultry judge Gavin Greenwood bathed, scrubbed and groomed a Black Orpington bantam hen and also shared a few show secrets.
+Canterbury Poultry judge Gavin Greenwood bathed, scrubbed and groomed a Black Orpington bantam hen for an open day held by the Ashburton Fanciers Societyand, and also shared a few show secrets.

 Note: if you treat a bird gently and keep it calm, there should be no stress for the bird during or after the bathing process.